by Russ Lowthian, HaveFunBiking.com

 Road Bike and Trail Touring Options

-The next couple days, with a group of my friends now in town from the Twin Cities, we joined the Cedar Valley Cycling Club on a couple rides.
-With several of their members showing up we explored the trails and roads in the area.
-First we visited Waterloo and a couple other outlying communities.
+The next couple of days, with a group of my friends now in town from the Twin Cities, we joined the Cedar Valley Cycling Club on a couple of rides.
+With several of their members showing up, we explored the trails and roads in the area.
+First, we visited Waterloo and a couple other outlying communities.
 Periodically stopping to visit, they shared information on the communities Bike to Work, Bike to Play program.

-At the Tondro Pray Bike Park you have several additional options along with the mountain bike trails there.
-This park’s amenities also includes a: BMX/pump track, a mountain bike skills area, and a cycle cross course.
+At the Tondro Pray Bike Park, you have several additional options along with the mountain bike trails there.
+The park amenities here also includes a: BMX/pump track, a mountain bike skills area, and a cycle cross course.

 Things to do in Cedar Falls Area after your ride

 For this trip, to accommodate 18 of my cycling friends from the Twin Cities we used one of the hotels on the west side of Cedar Falls, not far from the University of Northern Iowa.
-Being a bike friendly community, the AmericInn we stayed at was convenient.
-The hotel was only a couple blocks, on quite streets, to the trail head and less than 20 minutes, by bike, to the promenade.
+Being a bike-friendly community, the AmericInn we stayed at was convenient.
+The hotel was only a couple of blocks, on quiet streets, to the trailhead and less than 20 minutes, by bike, to the promenade.